 Customize Product Search of WooCommerce

 WooCommerce stores all the products with the post_type ‘product’.
-To achieve our goal, we need to pass parameter
+To achieve our goal, we need to pass the parameter

 post_type=product in the search URL.